-The COM+ Remote Administration Protocol (COMA) specified in [MS-COM], enables remote clients to register, import, remove, configure, control, and monitor components and conglomerations for an Object Request Broker (ORB).
-See [) ([MS-COMA] section 1.3.1 for a definition of ORB.).
+The COM+ Remote Administration Protocol (COMA) specified in [MS-COM], enables remote clients to register, import, remove, configure, control, and monitor components and conglomerations for an Object Request Broker (ORB) ([MS-COMA] section 1.3.1).

 In COM+, the indivisible unit of software functionality is the component.
 Each component defined to the server is identified by a GUID called a class identifier (CLSID).
 A conglomeration, identified by a conglomeration identifier, is a collection of component configuration entries for components that a component developer or administrator wants to be managed as a group.